YuChenSSR/mindmap-mcp-server/README.md

 **Advanced Usage
 Using with Other MCP Clients**
 This server works with any MCP-compatible client, not just Claude for Desktop.
 The server implements the Model Context Protocol (MCP) version 1.0 specification.

+## Attention

+Three installation methods have been successfully tested on macOS and Linux.

+For Windows users experiencing issues with `npx` for this MCP, consider using the Docker method.
+Alternatively, if you use Visual Studio Code, the ["Markmap"](https://marketplace.visualstudio.com/items?itemName=gera2ld.markmap-vscode) extension offers a potentially simpler solution than navigating command-line tools.

 ## Features